yusufozturk/panther/docs/gitbook/historical-search/example-queries.md

 If there are concerns of a credential breach, then accounting for all AWS console activity is of critical importance.
 This query will find all the CloudTrail sourceIPaddresses involved in console signins and then return all the VPC Flow activity related.
 This will show if there are common IP addresses.
-In particular interest are IP addresses outside of your organization communicating with the instances as well as logging into the console.
+Of particular interest are IP addresses **outside of your organization** communicating with the instances as well as logging into the console.
+This may indicate a compromise where an unauthorized actor is accessing account resources.

 ```sql
 WITH cloudTrailIPs as